art tips

 Many famous artists write artist statements describing their masterful artwork.
 Some are available in museums, some are available online.

-For instance, Edvard Munch’s The Screamhas a vivid artist statement full of life and emotion, similar to the visuals seen in the work itself.
+For instance, Edvard Munch’s The Scream has a vivid artist statement full of life and emotion, similar to the visuals seen in the work itself.
 The artist chose relatively simple words to describe art, but written with dashes, like parsed thoughts coursing through the artist’s head.

-The Scream by Edvard Munch I was walking along a path with two friends – the sun was setting – suddenly the sky turned blood red – I paused, feeling exhausted, and leaned on the fence – there were blood and tongues of fire above the blue-black fjord and the city – my friends walked on, and I stood there trembling with anxiety – and I sensed an infinite scream passing through nature.
+I was walking along a path with two friends – the sun was setting – suddenly the sky turned blood red – I paused, feeling exhausted, and leaned on the fence – there were blood and tongues of fire above the blue-black fjord and the city – my friends walked on, and I stood there trembling with anxiety – and I sensed an infinite scream passing through nature.

 Jackson Pollock